Mechani-Legion/CharEditLite/README.md

 - The shard can edit its stored appearance when placed in the character inventory.
 - The shard show available customisations and can select which one to use.
 - In case of religion changing.
 If you want to update the recipes, you need to use a yellow lotus potion.
-- Auto-correction is based on vanilla values, but they can be altered by others mods.
+- Auto-correction is based on vanilla values or extended, but they can be altered by others mods.
-- Scalars values can be chosen between vanilla and modded.
+- Scalars values can be chosen between vanilla, extended and modded.
+- RGB Lab and extended scalars must be unlocked by admin or host.
 - Old generated code can be invalidated by game update.

 **How to be Admin:**